Science Books for Kids

 How do science books help children build vocabulary?

-Science books introduce specialised words — habitat, metamorphosis, evaporation — in context, which is one of the most effective ways for children to expand their vocabulary.
+Science books introduce specialized words — habitat, metamorphosis, evaporation — in context, which is one of the most effective ways for children to expand their vocabulary.
 The National Council of Teachers of English notes that nonfiction literature increases students’ ability to make inferences and strengthens literal comprehension.
-Because these books use decodable text, children practise phonics skills at the same time.
+Because these books use decodable text, children practice phonics skills at the same time.

 Why should children read nonfiction alongside fiction?